jamesdneufeld/portfolio-for-creatives/README.md

 **More advanced changes:**

 - A solid working knowledge of HTML and CSS is required for more advanced changes.
-JavaScript knowledge is also helpful for custom effects.
+JavaScript knowledge is also helpful for custom JS effects.
 A great place to start is https://www.codecademy.com/catalog/language/html-css.

 **CSS Structure:**